IbrahimBasit5802/neural-network/README.md

 <h2>Compile and Run</h2>

-<p>To compile and run the code on Linux using the thread library, follow these steps:</p>
+<p>To compile and run the code on Linux using the pthread library, follow these steps:</p>

 <ol>
   <li>Clone this repository to your desired location using the following command:</li>